 So I’m over here working hard for you and me, my friend - creating and testing recipes until they meet my deliciousness standards.

-And I’m excited to let you know, I do believe I have a winner… this Cabbage Roll Soup!
+And I’m excited to let you know, that I for sure have a winner…

 It’s hearty and satisfying comfort food, and addictively delicious.
 Not even kidding.
 It’s soo good.

-And I must admit - I’m kind of in love with it as well.
+And I must admit - I’m kind of in love with it.
 Honestly, my goal is to always eat healthy but you know there are birthdays to celebrate, holiday parties to attend, new restaurants to try, and of course pizza night on Friday nights.
 The struggle is real, as we all know.

 I’ve literally made this recipe 4 times in the last 6 weeks.
 And I make enough to eat it all week long – yep, it’s just that good.